blueprintmetricsservices/BMS-Estimating-Services/README.md

 **Our Core Competencies**

-Our team of expert estimators is highly experienced in U.S. construction best practices and CSI Division standards.
+Our team of expert estimators is highly experienced in U.S. & Australian construction best practices and CSI Division standards.
 We provide detailed and reliable cost estimates across **all 49 CSI divisions**, including:

 - **Division 02 – Existing Conditions**: Demolition, site remediation, environmental services
 - **Division 03 – Concrete**: Cast-in-place, precast, and finishing